Henry Grethel: Early life

-Henry Grethel was born during 1931 and was youngest of five children.
+Henry Grethel was born in 1931 and was youngest of five children.
 He is the son of Frederick Grethel (1888–1967) of Syracuse and Mary Elizabeth Mellen (1893–1976) of Williamstown, New York.
 Together, Fred and Mary had five children, in order: Leona Grethel (born 1917), Carolyn Evelyn Grethel (1918–1997), Anna Mae Grethel (born 1921), Frederick W. "Fred" Grethel, Jr. (1923–1944) and Henry E. Grethel (born 1931).
 Henry was raised on Ross Park on the city's north side.
 His father, the son of German immigrants, was a "master plumber" and owned his own plumbing shop in Syracuse.

-Frederick Grethel Sr. (1888–1967), Henry's father, was the son of Gustave M. Grethel (1849–1916) who was born during April 1849, in Baden Wuerttemberg, Germany.
+Frederick Grethel Sr. (1888–1967), Henry's father, was the son of Gustave M. Grethel (1849–1916) who was born in April 1849, in Baden Wuerttemberg, Germany.
 By October 17, 1887, Gustave was a member of the Baker's Union in Syracuse.

 When Henry was 12, his older brother, Sergeant Frederick W. Grethel, Jr., 22, a glider pilot during World War II, was killed in action on June 19, 1944, in the American airborne landings in Normandy.
 He was a member of the U.S. Army, 401st Infantry Regiment, 101st Airborne Division and was awarded the Purple Heart.
 Fred was buried in Colleville-sur-Mer, France at the Normandy American Cemetery.

-Henry graduated from North High School in Syracuse during June 1949.
+Henry graduated from North High School in Syracuse in June 1949.
 By September 1950, he was a student at Centre College in Danville, Kentucky.
-He transferred to Syracuse University during September 1951, and attended the College of Business Administration where he was a marketing major.
+He transferred to Syracuse University in September 1951, and attended the College of Business Administration where he was a marketing major.
 His major topic of study was "sales marketing".
-He graduated from Syracuse University during June 1954, at age 22 with a Bachelor of Science degree and was selected as "Outstanding" student in the topic of marketing.
+He graduated from Syracuse University in June 1954, at age 22 with a Bachelor of Science degree and was selected as "Outstanding" student in the topic of marketing.
 The selection was based on his scholastic record as well as his contributions to the college concerning his topic of study.

 During his years at Syracuse, Grethel was social chairman of Sigma Chi fraternity, a popular organization on campus, and was treasurer of the American Marketing Association.

 He worked during college with a sales job at Wells & Coverly, a stylish men's clothing store located on South Salina Street in Downtown Syracuse, now defunct.